A hybrid solution approach for the Integrated Healthcare Timetabling Competition 2024: Solution approach

-In operating theater assignment, the objective is to minimize the weighted sum of number of opened theaters and number of theaters to which each surgeon is assigned \eqref{eq:ot_obj}.
-Note that the second term does not reflect the number of surgeon \emph{transfers} between operating theaters, but it is off by a constant that depends on which surgeons actually need to work on day $d^\star$.
+The objective is to minimize the weighted sum of the number of opened OTs and the number of OTs assigned to each surgeon~\eqref{eq:ot_obj}.
+Note that the second term does not reflect the number of surgeons \emph{transfers} between OTs as stated in the IHTC, but it is off by a constant that depends on the number of surgeons actually working on day $d^\star$.

-Equations \eqref{eq:ot_once} enforce that each patient has surgery in exactly one theater.
-Additionally, we use the disaggregated formulation in \eqref{eq:ot_cap1} and \eqref{eq:ot_cap2} to model that the theater capacity is respected and the variables representing open theaters are set correctly.
+Equations~\eqref{eq:ot_once} enforce that each patient has surgery in exactly one OT.
+Additionally, we use the disaggregated formulation in~\eqref{eq:ot_cap1} and \eqref{eq:ot_cap2} to model that the OT capacity is respected and the variables representing open OTs are set correctly.

-Finally, inequalities \eqref{eq:ot_surgeon} force $\varSurgeonTheater$-variables to $1$ if the corresponding surgeon carries out at least one surgery in a specific theater on day $d^\star$.
+Finally, inequalities~\eqref{eq:ot_surgeon} force $\varSurgeonTheater$-variables to~$1$ if the corresponding surgeon carries out at least one surgery in a specific OT on day $d^\star$.